 Urgent Care STD Testing

-If you don’t have a primary care physician, visiting an urgent care clinic is a good next step concerning how to get tested for STDs.
+If you don’t have a primary care physician, urgent care STD testing is a good alternative.
+Urgent care facilities are located in most major metros across the United States, so chances are there’s at least one not too far out of the way for you.
 Most urgent care centers — which are typically small walk-in clinics that operate like an ER without long waits or in-depth procedures — offer testing for sexually transmitted diseases and infections.
-But like a primary doctor visit, your insurance may not cover certain (or any) STD tests, and a co-pay is usually required when visiting an urgent care clinic.
+If you’re expecting your insurance company to foot the bill, you’ll want to double check on the specifics of your policy to ensure that it is accepted.
+Like a primary doctor visit, your insurance may not cover certain (or any) STD tests, and a co-pay is usually required when visiting an urgent care clinic.
 Most urgent care centers provide tests for common STDs, but some centers may direct you to visit a GP or other testing facility when it comes to the less common diseases.

 In most areas — rural, urban, and otherwise — there are typically a handful of sexual health clinics or community health centers for people who either don’t have health insurance or require an inexpensive testing option.
 Though often deemed “the free clinic”, services at these facilities may require a small out-of-pocket fee (although some are true to the moniker and, in fact, free of charge).
 In any case, area clinics typically do offer reliable STD testing services to their patrons.
 If you’re looking for the most cost-effective STD testing option, you may find what you’re looking for at your local community health center.